SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Tour Length: 2 hours

-The San Francisco Champagne Brunch Cruise is a great option from Hornblower.
+Company: The San Francisco Champagne Brunch Cruise is a great option from Hornblower (now run by City Cruises).

-What makes this one of my favorite San Francisco bay tours is the combination of the food/champagne and the cruise around the bay in the morning.
+What's to Love: This is one of my favorite San Francisco bay tours because you get to cruise around the bay in the morning while enjoying food and champagne.

-You will cruise along a similar route to what was mentioned in the descriptions above including heading under the Golden Gate Bridge, near Alcatraz, near the Bay Bridge and past other top sights along the water.
+Route: You will cruise under the Golden Gate Bridge, near Alcatraz, near the Bay Bridge, and past other top sights along the SF waterfront.

 This is a really fun cruise and worth the extra money for a delightful experience.

-This San Francisco boat cruise also picks up at Pier 3, which is NOT in Fisherman's Wharf, but instead close to the Ferry Building on the Embarcadero.
+NOTE: This San Francisco boat cruise picks up at Pier 3, which is NOT in Fisherman's Wharf, but instead close to the Ferry Building on the Embarcadero.

 >> Find tickets for all cruises on Viator